 The taboo surrounding cannabis consumption has kept some people from participating.
-But a new law in New York is set to open an untapped portion of the market to cannabusiness operators.
+But a new law in New York (New York’s off-duty conduct law) is set to open an untapped portion of the market to cannabusiness operators.

 The New York off-duty conduct law is a win for the cannabis industry.
-Adult-use legalization in New York was a big deal, and it came with some new laws favorable to those operating in the legal pot sector.
+New York marijuana legalization was a big deal, and it came with some new laws favorable to those operating in the legal pot sector.

 New York’s off-duty conduct law states that employers cannot take action against employees for consuming cannabis legally outside of work hours.
 This update makes the market more inclusive by protecting people who use legal marijuana away from work.
 But employers can still discipline if an employee is impaired during working hours.

 Here’s some more information about what this law brings to the table.

 Interested in expanding your business to serve New York’s legal cannabis sector?
 Contact us today for expert assistance.

 Loving this post?
 Make sure to check out our post “How to Open a Dispensary in New York.”